oddbird/css-sandbox/src/sasslike/mixins-functions.md

 and (maybe less obvious)
-custom properties defined or inherited on the element can not be referenced in the function
-(unless explicitly provided as arguments):
+custom properties defined or inherited on the element can not be referenced in the function unless explicitly provided as arguments:

 ```css
 .example {